Fridays at the Senior Center

 July: Summer Break

 Classes are open to adults from around the Coastside.
 Residency isn't required.
 Parking is available.
-Every Friday afternoon, a different artist brings his or her talents to the Community Center for a fun social experience centered on art.
+Each Friday afternoon, a different artist brings his or her talents to the Community Center for a fun social experience centered on art.
 Everyone loves creating a piece of art to take home while socializing with new friends.
 Taught by volunteers, there is no cost to workshop participants.
 Materials are provided by the Coastal Arts League.

 Etegami: Art for Everybody